Daniel Lubetzky

-Daniel Lubetzky (born 1968) is a Mexican and American billionaire businessman, philanthropist, author, and founder and executive chairman of snack company Kind LLC.
+Daniel Lubetzky (born 1968) is a Lithuanian-Mexican and American billionaire businessman and author.
+He founded the American snack food company Kind LLC in 2004.
+He has also appeared in several seasons of the business reality television series Shark Tank.

 Early life and education

 Daniel Lubetzky is the son of Sonia and Roman Lubetzky.
 Lubetzky's father, a Holocaust survivor and a Lithuanian Ashkenazi Jew, was a partner in International Bonded Warehouses and United Export Trading Association, two duty-free shop chains with headquarters in Laredo, Texas.
 Daniel Lubetzky was born and raised in Mexico City.
 As a teenager, he moved with his family to the U.S.

 He received a Bachelor of Arts degree in economics and international relations, graduating magna cum laude, from Trinity University in San Antonio, Texas.
-As an undergraduate, he studied abroad in Israel and France.
+As an undergraduate, he studied in Israel and France.
 Lubetzky then earned his Juris Doctor degree from Stanford Law School in 1993.

 In March 2008, he married Michelle Lynn Lieberman, a physician.
-The couple has four children.
+The couple have four children.
 Lubetzky is the cousin of three-time Oscar-winning cinematographer Emmanuel Lubezki.

 Business career

 While in college, Lubetzky created a retail watch operation, Da'Leky Times.
 After graduating from law school, Lubetzky worked briefly at Sullivan & Cromwell and at McKinsey & Company.

 In 1993, Lubetzky was awarded a Haas Koshland Fellowship to write about legislative means to foster joint ventures between Arabs and Israelis.
-While carrying out his research, in 1994 he discovered a sun-dried tomato product that provided the foundation for PeaceWorks Inc. PeaceWorks is a "not-Only-for-profit" business pursuing both peace and profit.
+While carrying out his research, in 1994 he discovered a sun-dried tomato product that provided the foundation for PeaceWorks Inc. PeaceWorks is a not-only-for-profit business pursuing both peace and profit.
 Its flagship brand – Meditalia – is made through cooperation among neighbors striving to co-exist in the Middle East.

-In 2003, concerned about unhealthy snacking choices and the rising obesity and diabetes epidemic in America, Lubetzky launched Kind Snacks with the slogan "Kind to your body, your taste buds and your world".
+In 2003, concerned about unhealthy snacking choices and the rising obesity and diabetes epidemic in America, Lubetzky launched Kind Snacks with the slogan "Kind to your body, your taste buds and your world."
 In 2015, Kind was the fastest-growing snack company in the US.

-In 2010, Lubetzky co-founded Maiyet, a luxury fashion venture committed to partnering with artisans in developing economies to create high-end products, while promoting self-sufficiency and entrepreneurship.
+In 2010, Lubetzky co-founded Maiyet, a luxury fashion venture committed to partnering with artisans in developing economies to create high-end products while promoting self-sufficiency and entrepreneurship.

 In 2015, President Barack Obama and Commerce Secretary Penny Pritzker named Lubetzky a Presidential Ambassador for Global Entrepreneurship.
-In 2018, Lubetzky founded a New York-based family office, Equilibra, which backs entrepreneur-run businesses that offer packaged goods to consumers.
+In 2018, Lubetzky founded a New York-based family office, Equilibra (rebranded as Camino Partners), which backs entrepreneur-run businesses that offer packaged goods to consumers.
 Its investments include Greek yogurt brand Ellenos, and social enterprise Yellow Leaf Hammocks.
 As of November 2021, Lubetzky had a net worth of $2.2 billion.

-In November 2020, it was announced that Kind North America would be purchased by Mars in a deal worth $5 billion.
+In November 2020, Mars agreed to acquire Kind North America in a deal worth $5 billion.
 Lubetzky said he would retain his stake in the company and remain involved in its operations.
+In 2025, he sold his remaining stake in KIND and no longer has an active role in its operations.